 If that set of circumstances seems rather specific, it is.

-The Brooklyn co-op where I serve as president got hit with a trip-and-fall claim 25 years ago by an elderly woman who lived across from us.
+The Brooklyn co-op where I serve as president got hit with a trip-and-fall claim 25 years ago by a reclusive, elderly woman who lived across from us.
 She barely left her house and had never set foot anywhere near our property.
 No one on the block could recall having seen her on our side of the street.

 And yet there were pictures of her in the filing, with bruised knees and a black eye, along with a hospital report that somehow failed to mention where these injuries might have occurred.
 Something bad definitely happened.
 But we’re confident it wasn’t because she tripped in front of our building.